-- All of our information security mechanisms utilize user IDs and passwords to authenticate an individual's identity and establish approved access and rights. - If multiple individuals have access to the same user IDs and passwords, it is difficult to tell who did what. - Often our license agreements with system vendors allow only a certain number of users.
+Our information security mechanisms utilize user IDs and passwords to authenticate an individual's identity and establish approved access and rights;

+- When multiple individuals have access to the same user IDs and passwords, you can never validate who did what; and - Our license agreements with system vendors may only allow a certain number of users.

-Store all Company documents and files on corporate servers, so they may be recovered and accessed by the proper individuals.
+Store all Company documents and files in corporate approved locations, so they may be recovered and accessed by the proper individuals.
 Whenever an authorized technician works on your computer, you must be present to enter your password and provide oversight.
+You must NEVER give a technician your password.
+That should be known only by you.

-Client Information
+Customer Information

 Although our Company is not publicly traded, many of the companies that we do business with are.
 During the course of your work, you may become aware of "insider information."
 It is against the law to use this information for the Company's or your own financial gain.
-Also, do not "tip" others by sharing this information with them.
+Also, do not "tip" others by sharing this information with them